 These trails should only be attempted when they are free of snow.

-Passo Giau to Mondeval Hike | Starting from the photogenic Passo Giau, a moderate trail leads to the vast Mondeval plateau, with striking views of the sheer Lastoni di Formin cliffs and the imposing Mount Pelmo.
+Starting from the photogenic Passo Giau, a moderate trail leads to the vast Mondeval plateau, with striking views of the sheer Lastoni di Formin cliffs and the imposing Mount Pelmo.
+Read our Passo Giau to Mondeval Hiking Guide for all the details.

-Croda da Lago Circuit Hike | This trail circles the Croda da Lago range, ascending first to Lago Federa, nestled within a larch forest.
+The Croda da Lago Circuit Hike circles the Croda da Lago range, ascending first toย Lago Federa, nestled within a larch forest.

 Where to Stay in Cortina dโAmpezzo | I recommend staying in HOTEL de LEN (luxury).
 See all Cortina dโAmpezzo accommodations.
 Read Where to Stay in Cortina dโAmpezzo.